jarridrb/DEM/README.md

 users of our repository instead evaluate ESS on a larger batch size.

 ### Bug in use of negative time
-In our original manuscript for LJ55 we used 10 steps of "negative time" during inference where we continued SDE inference for 10 extra steps using the true score at time 0.
+In our original manuscript for LJ55 we used 10 steps of "negative time" (described in Section 4 of our manuscript) during inference where we continued SDE inference for 10 extra steps using the true score at time 0.
 The repository code had the flag to do this turned on in the configs but the code mistakenly ignored this flag.
 This has been corrected in the update.

 ## Citations